 Let’s take a closer look at how this works in practice.

-- A lead starts to research LASIK surgery.
-While they might search very general things like “Is LASIK safe?” which is pretty difficult to rank for, chances are that they’ll also start looking at their local providers, as well, to see if they seem trustworthy.
+1. A lead starts to research LASIK refractive surgery.
+While they might search very general things like “Is LASIK safe?” or “Should I have refractive eye surgery?” which is pretty difficult to rank for, chances are that they’ll also start looking at their local providers, as well, to see if they seem trustworthy.
 (This also speaks to the importance of online reviews and reputation management.)

-- You landed a new client!
+6. You landed a new patient!
 Enough said.